kwebio/kweb-docs/routing.rst

     num.value++

-This works because the KVar returned for the parameter works bidirectionally, it can be used both to read and modify part of the page URL.
+This works because the KVar returned for the parameter works bidirectionally, it can be used both to read and modify that part of the page URL.